 Andi went through most of her adult life sadly unaware of the Star Trek universe until she launched @FirstTimeTrek, a Twitter account dedicated to live-tweeting her first impressions of Star Trek.

 Since then, she has appeared on podcasts like Earl Grey, Standard Orbit, All Things Trek, and The Ready Room, sharing her fresh perspective on the shenanigans of Starfleet.

-She lives in Chicago, IL devoting her time to drop-kicking the Patriarchy and cuddling Mary Cat and Jerry Cat.
+She lives in Lansing, MI devoting her time to drop-kicking the Patriarchy and cuddling Mary Cat and Jerry Cat.

 Grace Moore is a contributing blogger for Mythcreants.
 She attended the Evergreen State College and was a co-host for All Things Trek on Trek Radio.

 She has been asked not to return to any Tim Hortons location under threat of legal action.